haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 Note how the parameter name and its new value are separated by a space.

-To modify multiple parameters, just add the new parameter separate by a space:
+To modify multiple parameters, just add the new parameter separated by a space:

 ```bash
 haddock3-score path/to/complex.pdb -p w_vdw 0.5 w_bsa 0.2